digital-asset/daml-on-x-example/README.md

 ## Prerequisites

-This application assumes that postgres is installed om the machine and the paths to corresponding utilities such as initdb and pd_ctl have been defined in the environment.
+This application assumes that postgres is installed on the machine and the paths to corresponding utilities such as initdb and pd_ctl have been defined in the environment.